What are quality gates and why should you have them?

 The discussion mainly revolves around the points that have not been completed checklist items that were answered “No” or “in progress”.
 Maybe a project role hasn’t been filled yet or the budget hasn’t been signed off by the client yet.

-Depending on the topic and the gravity of the issue, the QG team usually comprised of management from the project sponsor (what is a project sponsor) and key stakeholders will call for a different action.
+Depending on the topic and the gravity of the issue, the QG team usually comprised of management from the project sponsor and key stakeholders will call for a different action.
 If the unfilled project role doesn’t have any work for now that’s not a problem and the project can continue.
-If however the project budget is still under discussion, that’s a clear showstopper and the project should be put on halt until costs are approved.
+If however the project budget is still under discussion, that’s a clear showstopper and the project should be put on hold until costs are approved.

 The gatekeeper may also demand additional measures to be taken for specific checklist items.
 If for example, one stakeholder raises concerns about whether the resource planning is in line with HR rules, he may request to have HR check the project’s resource plan.